Huixxi/Fast-C-plus-plus/16 Lesson16 Notes.md

-# The STL String Class
+# Lesson 16 - The STL String Class

 ## The Need for String Manipulation Classes
 Typically, to generate a string, the following two syntaxes have their own flaws: